anna-alemany/mouseGastruloids_scRNAseq_tomoseq/mapping_scripts/README.md

 | library_L002_R1_001.fastq.gz | library_L002_R2_001.fastq.gz |
 | library_L003_R1_001.fastq.gz | library_L003_R2_001.fastq.gz |
 | library_L004_R1_001.fastq.gz | library_L004_R2_001.fastq.gz |

+### SORT-seq and tomo-seq data

+Here, the number of cells per library is well known since transcripts from each cells have been barcoded via IVT.

 To map them to the mouse genome, we need to type in the terminal:
 ```{bash}